⚡ Quick Actions

 - Check that failed jobs have

-as the failure reason - Verify jobs are not marked as
+script_failureas the failure reason - Verify jobs are not marked as

 allow_failure